Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Conclusions

-Regarding countries' estimates, I find quite homogenous patterns as far as global average contribution of top ranked factors is concerned, with repetition at primary, household wealth, and educational ICT inputs (digital devices) being top ten ranked covariates in at least 8 out of the 10 total countries.
+Regarding countries' estimates, we find quite homogeneous patterns as far as global average contribution of top ranked factors is concerned, with repetition at primary, household wealth, and educational ICT inputs (digital devices) being in top ten ranked covariates in at least 8 out of the 10 total countries.
 Other important covariates across countries are school safety, student work, books at home and mother’s education.
 There is, however, some between-country heterogeneity when it comes to local estimates and defining characteristics of a lowest achieving student.
-Level 0 (no achiever) shares, across countries, features such as being a repeater with very few devices, coming from a low SES family and attending a school with poor school climate, but with some differences and specific country drivers.
+A level 0 (no achiever) student shares, across countries, features such as being a repeater with very few digital devices, comes from a low SES family and attends a school with poor school climate, but in some instances with some differences and specific countries' drivers.
 In Chile, the lowest performer also skipped school and the education of his$/$her mother is below secondary while in Panama mothers' education for this level 0 student profile is even worse (uncompleted primary); in Mexico, a new feature is that a level 0 student does paid-work for nearly the whole week (and missed school for 3 months); in Peru and Paraguay school features turn out to be prominent (very low ICT infrastructure, low autonomy and just 16\% of PD teachers attendance in the case of Paraguay, and the lowest performing student for Peru is Indigenous).
-A Level 1 student profile is, in the majority countries, from a family with an above average level of wealth, has a fair number of digital devices, is not engaged in paid work, and mostly their schools they attend have a large degree of autonomy on their decisions.
+A level 1 student profile is, in the majority countries, from a family with an above average level of wealth, has a fair number of digital devices, is not engaged in paid work and, on the whole, attends schools with a large degree of autonomy on their functioning decisions.

 \printendnotes

 \bibsep{0pt}

 {\Alph{subsection}}